Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 Lucy took his hand.
 "Does that bother you?"

-"Just kinda...a prediction that came true," Lewis chuckled, then leaned over and kissed her.
+"Just kinda... a prediction that came true," Lewis chuckled, then leaned over and kissed her.
 "I’m happy for ‘em.
 Happy for me, too.
 Shit worked out, you know?"

-*"Something’s* bothering you," Lucy pointed out.
+"*Something’s* bothering you," Lucy pointed out.

 "...I’m just shit scared of seeing them again.
 Like, I’m really looking forward to it, but I’m terrified too."